ppabew/ING_jekyll_blog/_posts/2020-10-26-[SQL]How to make zerofill in postgresql.md

 date: 2020-10-26 15:14:00
 categories: jekyll update
 ---
-How to make zerofill data in postgresql
+How to make zerofill data in postgresql<br>
 You can make it like below
 ```
 do $$